KDMcMullan/DualEncoder/README.md

 # DualEncoder
-A DigiSpark with Two Quadrature Encoders via a DIO Expander
+A DigiSpark with Two Quadrature Encoders via a DIO Expander.